dosoco/ClassProjectsMaster/Backend/week02/justAnExpression/README.md

 ## Instructions

 1. **Project Setup**
-   - Create a new directory called `express-cr-hw`.
+   - Create a new directory called `justAnExpression`.
-   - Navigate to the `express-cr-hw` folder.
+   - Navigate to the `justAnExpression` folder.
    - Create an `app.js` file using the `touch` command.
    - Initialize a Node.js project with default settings using `npm init -y`.
    - Open the project folder.